ipfs/rainbow/README.md

 # rainbow

-> An specialized IPFS HTTP gateway.
+> A specialized IPFS HTTP gateway.

 ## About